Joohansson/nanolinks/index.md

 <br>
 <h3><strong>Free Test</strong></h3>
 <div class="first-para">
-  <p>Without owning any nano you can try the power of real, fast and fee-less transactions on live network!</p>
+  <p>Without the need to own any nano you can try the power of real, fast and fee-less transactions on live network!</p>
   <a href="http://nanospeed.live" class="btn-nanospeed-live btn-nanospeed-live-lg" onclick="window.open(this.href); return false;"> Speed Test Nano <span role="img" aria-label="Timer">&#9200;</span></a>
 </div>